-Class 1 Year 3 Years 5 Years 10 Years C \$258 \$1,114 \$1,984 \$4,226
+Class 1 Year 3 Years 5 Years 10 Years С \$254 \$1,118 \$1,996 \$4,255

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year ended December 31, 2024, the Fund's portfolio turnover rate was 177% of its average portfolio value.
+During the most recent fiscal period ended December 31, 2023, the Fund's portfolio turnover rate was 944% of its average portfolio value.

 The Fund is designed to provide the potential to participate in rising markets, but with a reduced risk of drawdown in declining markets (i.e., the risk of a decline in investment value during a decline in the U.S. equity markets).
 The Adviser seeks to achieve the Fund's investment objective by utilizing a proprietary trend-following process which seeks to benefit from longer-term trends in equity and fixed income markets.
 As part of this process, the Fund will gain exposure to these markets when the opportunity is deemed beneficial or invest in cash, cash equivalents, and U.S. Treasury securities when opportunities are deemed unfavorable.
 The size of the positions taken will relate to various factors, including the Adviser's systematic assessment of a trend and its likelihood of continuing, as well as the Adviser's estimate of the market's risk.
-The Adviser generally expects that the Fund will have exposure in both equities and fixed income securities, but at any one time the Fund may emphasize one asset class or invest solely in cash, cash equivalents, and U.S.
+The Adviser generally expects that the Fund will have exposure in both equities and fixed income securities, but at any one time the Fund may emphasize one asset class or invest solely in cash, cash equivalents, and U.S. Treasuries when both equity and fixed income markets are deemed to be unfavorable.